 How to Apply for Bursaries

-All applicants should complete a Bursary Form (download in word or rtf format) having read the guidelines (enclosed with the form).
+All applicants should complete a Bursary Form having read the guidelines (on the form).
 Students eligible for the Wolfson Awards will be contacted directly but must also complete the bursary form.
-Applications for bursaries must be submitted by 9 March 2018.
+Applications for bursaries must be submitted by 6 March 2024.

 Further information from Laura McMichael.